nurulloh-ubaydullayev/test-project/README.md

 Right-click on index.html file and select "Open with" and then choose your preferred web browser.

+Also you can run the project by downloading ZIP file on github repo.
+Then you need to unzip it following by double-click index.html file to open it in your default web browser.

 Dependencies
 This project does not require any external dependencies.
 It runs solely on HTML, CSS, and JavaScript.